fbpx

 The principal legal basis for the processing of data is a legitimate interest in accordance with Article 6 (1) (f) GDPR.

-Clevon's legitimate interest lies in the development and testing of remotely controlled, autonomous vehicles.
-The transmission of video from the vehicle's cameras to the remote control station is a key element of this control system in terms of safety, ensuring remote monitoring, support and direct control of the vehicle.
+Clevon's legitimate interest lies in the development and testing of remotely controlled, autonomous robot carriers.
+The transmission of video from the robot's cameras to the remote control station is a key element of this control system in terms of safety, ensuring remote monitoring, support and direct control of the robot.
 As this technology harbors the potential to improve overall road safety and reduce accidents, development and testing also serve the long-term interests of the wider public.

 The likelihood that the use of cameras in this case would allow a particular data subject to be identified or for anyone's right to privacy to be breached is minimal.
 The aim of recording video is not to capture or identify any specific person and appearing on the video feed can only be incidental.
 During our development and testing process, we never use software that would allow for the identification of anyone from a video image.
-Vehicle cameras are not of a stationary nature, minimizing the risk that the cameras would consistently or repeatedly have the same person in their field of view – in other words, the risk of profiling.
+The robots’ cameras are not of a stationary nature, minimizing the risk that the cameras would consistently or repeatedly have the same person in their field of view – in other words, the risk of profiling.
+If there is an increased risk of systematic monitoring of certain areas, such as in the context of driving fixed routes due to conditions imposed by regulatory operating permits, we take special precautions, such as minimizing video storage time.

 In certain cases, the legal basis for the processing of data may also be compliance with a legal obligation pursuant to Article 6 (1) (c) GDPR.